ihmcrobotics/jros2/README.md

 -----------------

 A ROS 2 library for Java.
 Uses Fast-DDS middleware.
-Fully compatible with other supported ROS 2 middlewares.
+Fully compatible with other supported ROS 2 DDS middlewares.

 Fast-DDS version: `3.2.2`